warehouse-web/warehouse/src/pages/events/2020-03-02-launch-a-magazine-reader-03.md

       \

-      In this edition of *A Magazine Reader* we we explore how every possible element; perfume, facial creams, rosemary water, travel suggestions, gadgets, books etcetera, is used to create stories and myths of a future reality.
+      In this edition of *A Magazine Reader* we explore how every possible element; perfume, facial creams, rosemary water, travel suggestions, gadgets, books etcetera, is used to create stories and myths of a future reality.
 These 'stories' are composed of so much more than garments alone,